(Disclosure: Some of the links below may be affiliate links)

 First of all, having extra cash to make the transfer much faster is very convenient.
-This helped me a lot to transfer my first funds.
+This extra cash helped me a lot to transfer my first funds.
 It may take a little more time that way.
 Indeed, you have to do several roundtrips with money.
 But it is safer than letting the market moves between the sell and when the money arrives at the new broker.

 Second, and more importantly, the market can move very quickly in a few days.
 I had underestimated that.
-That means that between the time you sell your shares, and the time the money transfer gets all the way to your new broker, the price of the shares may have changed a lot.
+That means that between the time you sell your shares, and the time the money transfer gets to your new broker, the price of the shares may have changed a lot.
 If it went down, you are lucky.
 But if it went up, and the market generally does go up, you are losing money.
-This is not a real loss.
+It is not a real loss.
 But you will have fewer shares than before.
 And this is important!

 And third and foremost, market timing is highly stressful.
 When I was investing, I was not watching my portfolio very often, maybe once a week.
 When I was waiting for the market to dip, I was looking at the value of VT several times a day!
-It is not really enjoyable.
-Even though it helped me avoid a significant loss, it would have been better simply using a standard transfer system.
+It is not enjoyable.
+Even though it helped me avoid a significant loss, it would have been better only using a standard transfer system.

 Another small thing I learned is that it is not always possible to move as much cash as you want.
 In March, I have reached the limit of 50’000 CHF going out of my bank account.
 Since DEGIRO only allows me to send money to one bank account, I had to send it to my bank account and then to IB.
 Not only is that slow, but it is also inconvenient because of the limits.